cerebral/addressbar/README.md

 });
 ```

 This is low level code, so there is no routing logic here.
 Please check out [url-mapper](https://github.com/christianalfoni/url-mapper) which can be used to create routing logic.

+## Under the hood
+Addressbar listens to `popstate` events and handles hyperlinks.
+It basically has logic to simulate how an input works, also handling a few edge cases.

+## Tests
+Addressbar is running with selenium-driver and nodeunit to test live in Chrome.
+Requires [selenium chrome driver](https://sites.google.com/a/chromium.org/chromedriver/downloads) to be installed and added to **PATH**.

+Run tests:
+- `npm install`
+- `npm start` (fires up a python webservice)
+- `npm test` (Runs tests)